docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 * Release

 ###Part assembly
-The assembly tab allows you to edit the composition of the assembly if obviously the part is not a leaf of the product structure.
+When modifying a part, you can edit the assembly composition.

+An assembly is composed of other parts.

-{% image /assets/images/documentation/en/part_assembly.png "Part assembly"%}
+{% image /assets/images/documentation/dev/en/part_assembly.png "Part assembly"%}

 ###Product creation
 The creation of a product involves supplying an identifier and a part number, filling a description is optional.

 The part number designates the root part of your product.
+It can be a simple part or a parts assembly.

-{% image /assets/images/documentation/en/product_creation.png "Product creation form"%}
+{% image /assets/images/documentation/dev/en/product_creation.png "Product creation form"%}

 The new product will be added to the product list.
 Selecting an item from that list proposes two actions: deletion and baseline creation.

-Baselines are kinds of snapshots of the entire product structure at a given version.
+Baselines are kinds of snapshots of the entire product structure at a given time so you can manage different versions of the same product.

-{% image /assets/images/documentation/en/image40.png "Baseline creation form"%}
+{% image /assets/images/documentation/dev/en/image40.png "Baseline creation form"%}

 ##Product explorer
 The product structure is displayed as a tree view where each node represents an assembly which is expandable.

-{% image /assets/images/documentation/en/tree_structure.png "Tree structure of the product"%}

-The node itself is clickable which has the effect to display its main properties on the bottom right.
+The node itself is clickable in order to display its main properties.

+{% image /assets/images/documentation/en/tree_structure.png "Tree structure of a product"%}

 Sometimes, especially for complex products, locating a part in the tree could be cumbersome.
-To facilitate this operation, there is a search bar on the top left that allows to easily find a part from its number.
+Look at the above example.
+To facilitate this operation, there is a search bar on the top left allowing you to easily find a part from its number.

 {% image /assets/images/documentation/en/search_bar.png "Search bar"%}

 As an alternative, you can select the part directly on the 3D scene.

-{% image /assets/images/documentation/en/visualization.png "3D model visualization"%}

-One click on a 3D object select the part on the structure (part properties are displayed in the right hand panel) and all its ancestors will be highlighted in yellow.
+One click on a 3D object selects the results on the left hand panel.
+The associated part and all its ancestors will be highlighted in yellow.
+Moreover the part properties are displayed in the right hand panel.
-This feature is useful when the user wants to find a part which he ignores the part number.
+This feature is useful when the user wants to find a part he ignores the part number.

+{% image /assets/images/documentation/dev/en/visualization.png "3D model visualization"%}

 The possible actions in the 3D visualization mode are:

-* Creating markers for example to report a design issue
+* Creating markers to report a design issue for example
 * Creating layers that hold a set of markers
 * Export 3D visualization of a part.
-Produces the html code to embed in other web pages (like YouTube, or Google Maps)
+Produces the html code to embed in other web pages (like YouTube or Google Maps)

 #Document Management
 DocDokuPLM has a document management module that includes a comprehensive versioning system (master, revision and iteration), functions for sharing, publishing documents, treeview and tags organisation...